 Scroll down for full recipe

-2 bottles of fruity red wine (rioja is most commonly used in Spain)
+- 2 bottles of fruity red wine (rioja is most commonly used in Spain)

-250ml spirit - brandy, vermouth, sherry or rum work well
+- 250ml spirit - brandy, vermouth, sherry or rum work well

-1 each orange, lemon, apple diced (or any other juicy fruit)
+- 1 each orange, lemon, apple diced (or any other juicy fruit)

-2 bottles Premium Lemonade
+- 2 bottles Premium Lemonade

-Ice cubes to chill
+- Ice cubes to chill

-Chop all the fruit into equal sized pieces and add to a large pitcher.
-Pour over the wine and spirit.
-Stir to combine and refrigerate until chilled, or until you’re ready for it!
-Add the ice and lemonade just before serving.
+Step Three: Stir to combine and refrigerate until chilled, or until you’re ready for it!
+Add the ice and our crisp Premium Lemonade just before serving.

-Tastes: Fruity and delicious
+Tastes: Long and refreshing, Fruity and delicious